AdrianFreemantle/the-trench/docs/PLAN.md

 **Key Vault (rg-trench-core-dev)**

 - Standard SKU.
-- Soft-delete enabled.
+- Soft-delete enabled; purge protection disabled for dev.
+- RBAC-only access (no Key Vault access policies).
+- Public network access disabled; access via Private Endpoint only.
-- Private Endpoint into `private-endpoints` subnet in the spoke VNet.
+- Private Endpoint into `private-endpoints` subnet in the spoke VNet, in the same resource group as the vault.
-- Network ACLs locked to:
+- Network ACLs configured to allow:
-  - Private link only
+  - Private Endpoint traffic
-  - Trusted Azure services as needed.
+  - Trusted Azure services where required.

 **PostgreSQL Flexible Server (rg-trench-data-dev)**

-- Dev-grade SKU (smallest viable tier).
+- Dev-grade Burstable compute (smallest viable size), with small storage and auto-grow enabled.
+- Latest supported Postgres major version in the region.
 - Private access only (no public endpoint).
-- Private Endpoint into `private-endpoints` subnet.
+- Private Endpoint into `private-endpoints` subnet, in the same resource group as the server.
-- Server to host schemas for:
+- Single server hosting one database per service:
-  - `catalog-api`
+  - `catalog`
-  - `orders-api`
+  - `orders`

 **Service Bus (rg-trench-core-dev)**

-- Service Bus namespace.
+- Standard tier Service Bus namespace.
 - Messaging entities:
-  - Topic or queue for `OrderPlaced` (e.g. `orders`).
+  - Single queue `orders` for `OrderPlaced` messages.
-- Private Endpoint into `private-endpoints` subnet.
+- Uses a public endpoint with network/firewall rules; no Private Endpoint (Standard tier does not support Private Link).
+- Initially allow broad access for simplicity; in Phase 5.4 you will tighten Service Bus network rules to allow only the Azure Firewall public IP (and any required admin IPs/VPN ranges).

 **Outcome:**
 - All core PaaS resources exist, but no identities, roles, or workloads use them yet.